 - In a small bowl add the water and honey, sprinkle the yeast on top.
 Let it sit for 5 minutes, then stir to combine.

-- In the bowl of the mixer whisk together the flour and salt.
+- In the bowl of a stand mixer whisk together the flour and salt.

 - Make a well in the middle and add the yeast mixture.

-- Start to knead for about 5 minutes, the dough will be smooth and elastic and pull away from the sides of the bowl.
+- Start to knead with the dough hook for about 5 minutes, the dough will be smooth and elastic and pull away from the sides of the bowl.

 - Place the loaf on a parchment paper lined cookie sheet.